postgrespro/mmts/generations2.md

  - Another switch, now B proposes to vote for gen 8 BC
  - C agrees to 8 BC
  - B gets C's vote and declares 8 BC as chosen.
- - A proposes to vote for gen 10 ABC
+ - A proposes to vote for gen 10 AB
- - C agrees to 10 ABC, thus promising never enter gens < 10
+ - C agrees to 10 AB, thus promising never enter gens < 10
  - A dies
  - Now we have C living in 5 BC and B living in 8 BC, but C can't join 8 due to promise -- thus we should propose new gen, though current clique is BC and